Island Bay

 Island Bay is a coastal suburb of Wellington, the capital of New Zealand, situated 5 km south of the city centre.

 Island Bay lies on the bay which shares its name, one of numerous small bays off Cook Strait and west of Lyall Bay.
 500m offshore in Island Bay lies Tapu Te Ranga Island, which forms a natural breakwater and provides a sheltered anchorage for local fishing boats.

-Noted current Island Bay residents include Minister of Justice Andrew Little MP, and Celia Wade-Brown, former Mayor of Wellington.
-Former residents include Bruce Stewart, writer and dramatist at Tapu Te Ranga Marae; Middlesbrough F.C. and All Whites striker Chris Killen; artist John Drawbridge; poet Alan Brunton; writer Robin Hyde; and, in the late 19th century, The Hermit of Island Bay.
+Noted current Island Bay residents include historian Elizabeth Cox and former Minister of Justice Andrew Little.
+Former residents include former Mayor Celia Wade-Brown, the late Bruce Stewart, writer and dramatist at Tapu Te Ranga Marae; Middlesbrough F.C. and All Whites striker Chris Killen; artist John Drawbridge; poet Alan Brunton; writer Robin Hyde; and, in the late 19th century, The Hermit of Island Bay.

 History

+Māori history

-Tapu te Ranga Island is said to be Patawa, a point from which the legendary Māori chief Kupe sighted the giant octopus Te Wheke-a-Muturangi, which he pursued across Cook Strait.
-In pre-European times, Island Bay was home to several pa, including Te Mupunga Kainga, today represented with a pou in Shorland Park.
-A succession of iwi occupied Island Bay, including Ngai Tara, Ngati Ira.
+In Māori mythology, Tapu te Ranga Island is said to be Patawa, a point from which the legendary Māori chief Kupe sighted the giant octopus Te Wheke-a-Muturangi, which he pursued across Cook Strait.
+In pre-European times, Island Bay was home to several pā, including Te Mupunga Kainga, today represented with a pou in Shorland Park.
+A succession of iwi occupied Island Bay, including Ngai Tara and Ngati Ira.

-A famous battle which took place on the beach of Island Bay has been well documented by Elsdon Best.
-A raiding taua (war party) from Muau-poko were making their way to the Ngai Tara stronghold of Te Whetu-Kairangi, a fortified pa on what is now Miramar peninsular (but was then an island).
+A famous battle which took place on the beach of Island Bay was well documented by Elsdon Best.
+A raiding taua (war party) from Muau-poko were making their way to the Ngai Tara stronghold of Te Whetu-Kairangi, a fortified pa on what is now Miramar peninsula (but was then an island).
 In the morning, Ngai Tara warriors came down from Uruhau fort (modern day Southgate) and engaged Muau-poko in battle on the beach.
-Two muaupoko chiefs were killed, and later cremated in Haewai (Houghton Bay).
-This battle is commemorated with a pou on the zig-zag leading from Liffey street to Orchy crescent.
+Two Muau-poko chiefs were killed, and later cremated in Haewai (Houghton Bay).
+This battle is commemorated with a pou on the zig-zag leading from Liffey Street to Orchy Crescent.